wbfy/simple-custom-php-error-exception-handler/README.md

 Steve Perkins

 ## Licence
-The class is licenced under the MIT licence
+The class is licensed under the MIT licence.

 Copyright (c) 2012 Steve Perkins, [Websites Built For You](https://websitesbuiltforyou.com)